Janjanbureh Slavery - The Gambia

 The journey inlands - The Gambia

-But you can also go with others to the other side.
-There are plenty of boats going to the other side only then you’ll find yourself among all kinds of goods.
-This was a few days earlier when the boat did not go to the other side at all, so we knocked at someone else’s door to see if we could come along…
+But you can also go to the other side with others.
+There are plenty of boats going to the other side.
+Only then you’ll be sitting among all kinds of goods.

-We weren’t the only ones as you can see…
+We weren’t the only ones, as you can see.

-Stay near Janjanbureh – The Gambia
+Accommodation Near Janjanbureh – The Gambia

 Kairoh Garden Kuntaur - The Gambia